tmoula/The-Deployables/README.md

 - ✅ Add the readme
 - ✅ Update readme with PlantUML diagram of system components
 - ⬜ Add to readme AI citation(s)
-- ⬜ Update readme with this task list
+- ✅ Update readme with this task list
-- ⬜ Update readme database instructions
+- ✅ Update readme database instructions
+- ✅ Figure out port-forward with Postgres on GKE to connect local code to DB
+- ✅ Figure out port-forward with RabbitMQ on GKE to connect local code to DB
+- ✅ Pushing images to Harbor on GKE
+- ✅ Secret for Harbor image container pulls
+- ✅ Add namespace(s) to GKE cluster
+- ✅ Deploy K8s manifests to GKE cluster
-- ⬜ Integration test on GKE - ensuring emails are sent
+- ✅ Integration test on GKE - ensuring emails are sent
+- ✅ Use GitHub Secrets and K8s Secrets - No secrets in the repo
+- ⬜ 80% unit test coverage

 ### In Progress
 - CI builds and pushes all container images to Harbor on GKE (EC)